justengel/mp_event_loop/README.md

 The EventLoop also comes with some utilities to add commands to be processed and a way to handle results.

   * add_event(target, args, kwargs, ...) - Add an event to be executed in a separate process.
-  * add_output_handler(function) - Function that takes in an EventResult after the event has been executed.
+  * add_output_handler(function) - Function that takes in an Event after the event has been executed.

 These functions will be explained more below